 These primarily have to do with the permanence of dental veneers and mostly include:

-- Veneers usually cannot be repaired if they chip or crack.
+- It’s hard to repair veneers if they have chip or crack.

 - Veneers may not exactly match the colour of your other teeth.
 Also, the veneer’s colour cannot be altered once it’s in placed.
 If you plan on whitening your teeth, you need to do so before getting veneers.